hansnielsen/orca/README.md

 ## Installing Orca

-`orca init` will set up LXD for you, assuming a ZFS pool is available called "data".
+`orca init` will set up Incus for you, assuming a ZFS pool is available called "data".

-It's possible to use LVM or file-backed LXD instead.
+It's possible to use LVM or file-backed Incus instead.

 ## Services